Oil on canvas. 36 x 24 inches.

 Charles King Steiner was born in Champaign, Illinois and grew up in Washington D.C.
 Finding his love for expressionist style painting at an early age, Charles went on to study painting at both Cornell University and George Washington University.
 His large-scale paintings focus on his family, friends, and home, exploring the changes that occur in each through the years.
 Despite disparate subject matter, Steiner's work is unified through a lens of "Translation Painting" in that much of his work has concerned the conversion of one medium/image to another.
 This has included the "translation" of the act of garden planting to tile, stained glass to enamel, marriage ritual to assemblage art, and ceramics into painting.

 Charles began his professional career in New York City, where in addition to exhibiting artwork in the booming 1970's art scene, he was awarded the 1977-1978 Rockefeller Foundation Fellowship at The Metropolitan Museum of Art, which he later joined as an Assistant and then Associate Museum Educator.
 Following his time at the Met, Charles joined the Princeton University Art Museum as the Assistant and later the Associate Director of the Museum, before becoming the Executive Director of the Wichita Art Museum in Kansas from 2000 to 2011.
 Since 2012, he has been an adjunct faculty member of the Dept. of Graphic Design and Studio Art, University of Arkansas, Fort Smith.

-With a career stretching more than four decades, Charles continues to explore the dynamics of home, translation, and expressionism.
+With a career stretching over five decades, Charles continues to explore the dynamics of home, translation, and expressionism.
 He currently lives and teaches in Fort Smith Arkansas with his wife, noted art historian, Dr. Mary B. Shepard.
 The couple have two daughters who also work in the arts, Frances and Hope.